-Twenty Seventeen is here with us.
-We seam to be back in the dark days and moments of Rhino and elephant poaching in Kenya amidst all the security measures and education awareness.
+2017 is here with us.
+We seem to be back in the dark days and moments of Rhino and Elephant poaching in Kenya amidst all the security measures and education awareness.

-We have started the New Year with despondent news of Rhinos and elephants poaching, increased human-wildlife conflict among other challenges.
-Most of the African Nations is applauding Chinese country to making a declaration to end the stockpiles by 2017; this is a good move and its viewed as a New Year gift to African countries.
+We have started the New Year with despondent news of Rhinos and Elephants poaching and increased human-wildlife conflict among other challenges.
+Most of the African Nations are applauding Chinese country for making a declaration to end the stockpiles by 2017; this is a good move and it’s viewed as a New Year gift to African continent.

-This is a truth of the matter; KWS is currently under funded and most people that include field officers in operation are frustrated and dispirited.
-It’s becoming difficult even to do any operation in the field for lack of field resources that include serviceable vehicles and aircraft.
-KWS get her operation budget from revenue collection and from Treasury.
-This financial rationing have been in existence for the last 3 year now, there have been some air-crafts that have crushed due to poor maintenance hence they must be out for work.
-We are now entering into elections and campaigns, who is going to listen to the cry of our wildlife and her managers!
+Truth of the matter is KWS is currently under funded and most people including field officers in operation are frustrated and dispirited.
+It’s becoming difficult even to do any operation in the field for lack of field resources like serviceable vehicles and aircraft.
+KWS operation budget is gained from revenue collection and from Treasury.
+This financial rationing has lasted for 3 years now and do not seem like it’s about to stop.
+Unbelievably, KWS air-crafts have crushed due to poor maintenance yet they must be used for work at hand.
+We are approaching elections and campaigns, who is going to listen to the cry of our wildlife and her managers?
 Where do we place Wildlife Conservation in Kenya?

-Just few days after New Year, NEMA issued a licenses allowing standard gauge railway be constructed through Nairobi National Park .
-Kenyan and Global conservationist had tried to stop this move using all means and its seams that there is no way out we have to manage the outcomes.
-The distracted move came when KWS Chairman and the founder of KWS Dr Richard Leakey in his interview by BBC between other International and National media houses embraced the construction of the railway through the park.
+Just few days after New Year, NEMA issued a license allowing standard gauge railway to be constructed through Nairobi National Park .
+Kenyan and Global conservationist had tried to stop this move using all means and its seems that there is no way out but to manage the outcomes.
+The distracted move came about when KWS Founder and current Chairman Dr Richard Leakey embraced the construction of the railway through the park in an interview by BBC between other International and Local media houses.